 Keysight (KEYS) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the electronic measurement technology company had lost 5.67% over the past month.
-This has lagged the Computer and Technology sector's gain of 0.51% and the S&P 500's loss of 0.14% in that time.
+Coming into today, shares of the electronic measurement technology company had gained 4.49% in the past month.
+In that same time, the Computer and Technology sector lost 0.13%, while the S&P 500 gained 0.32%.

 KEYS will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect KEYS to post earnings of $1.19 per share.
-This would mark year-over-year growth of 17.82%.
+On that day, KEYS is projected to report earnings of $1.19 per share, which would represent year-over-year growth of 17.82%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.10 billion, up 4.76% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.59 per share and revenue of $4.29 billion, which would represent changes of +41.67% and +10.5%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.59 per share and revenue of $4.29 billion.
+These totals would mark changes of +41.67% and +10.5%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for KEYS.
+It is also important to note the recent changes to analyst estimates for KEYS.
 These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-KEYS is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+KEYS currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, KEYS is currently trading at a Forward P/E ratio of 20.85.
-This valuation marks a premium compared to its industry's average Forward P/E of 18.08.
+Looking at its valuation, KEYS is holding a Forward P/E ratio of 22.36.
+For comparison, its industry has an average Forward P/E of 19.3, which means KEYS is trading at a premium to the group.

 Click to get this free report